seilaman2210-rgb/PoC-Code-Base-Testnet-Work-in-progress-/README.md

-# 🌱 CCPoC - a decentralized Proof-of-Capacity network, featuring a native EVM
+# 🌱 CCPoC - a decentralized Proof-of-Capacity network